ericma1999/OOP-coursework2/Coursework2/readme.md

 To search on multiple columns please click on each of the column header and a dialog box will pop up.
 The search is inclusive ie. it would apply all search query you have input on each of the column

+# Loading of file
+Supports only json and csv, use the switcher at the bottom of the filechooser dialog to switch between each

 # For Graham
 Regarding the bug for the flickering chart.
 I managed to make a work around for this coursework for now.
 I had to set the layout of the chart to use GridLayout, as in this case i always want it to be at the bottom.